 Configure the URL patterns that Oracle Identity Cloud Service uses to determine which application requests require authentication for your domain.

-Oracle WebLogic Server for Oracle Cloud Infrastructure provisions each compute instance in the domain with the App Gateway software appliance.
+Oracle WebLogic Server for OCI provisions each compute instance in the domain with the App Gateway software appliance.
 The App Gateway acts as a reverse proxy, intercepts HTTP requests to the domain, and ensures that the users are authenticated with Oracle Identity Cloud Service.

-Oracle WebLogic Server for Oracle Cloud Infrastructure also creates an enterprise application in Oracle Identity Cloud Service for the domain.
+Oracle WebLogic Server for OCI also creates an enterprise application in Oracle Identity Cloud Service for the domain.
 The enterprise application defines which resources require the user to be authenticated, and which resources don't require authentication.